Maxim-Mazurok/google-api-typings-generator/gapi.client.androidenterprise-v1/readme.md

 });

 /*
+Returns a token for device enrollment.
+The DPC can encode this token within the QR/NFC/zero-touch enrollment payload or fetch it before calling the on-device API to authenticate the user.
+The token can be generated for each device or reused across multiple devices.
+*/
+await gapi.client.androidenterprise.enrollmentTokens.create({
+  enterpriseId: 'enterpriseId',
+});

+/*
 Acknowledges notifications that were received from Enterprises.PullNotificationSet to prevent subsequent calls from returning the same notifications.
 */
 await gapi.client.androidenterprise.enterprises.acknowledgeNotificationSet({});